rehmatworks/fastcp/README.md

 ![fastcp-control-panel](https://fastcp.org/images/prototype.png "FastCP Control Panel")

 # FastCP
 FastCP is an open source control panel for Ubuntu servers.
 You can use FastCP to deploy and manage multiple PHP / WordPress websites on a single server.
 ServerPilot's simplicity and powerful features are the inspiration behind FastCP's development.
+Moreover, I have developed this control panel as the final project of one of my EDX online courses.

 ## Features
 * Host multiple websites on a single server